Lmcourt/enigma/README.md

 **Meets Expectations**

 Enigma Class with encrypt and decrypt methods successfully implemented.
-Encrypt/decrypt command line interfaces successfully implemented
+Encrypt/decrypt command line interfaces successfully implemented.

 ## Object Oriented Programming
-**Above Expectations/Meets Expectations**
+**Meets Expectations**

-I implemented a module for generating keys which is used in both the encryption and decryption classes.
-Classes are broken into logical components and no class has access to information/behaviors they shouldn't know about.
-I'm not sure the module is completely necessary if I had kept my encryption and decryption classes together which is why I put myself in the middle of above and meets expectations.
-Each method has single responsibility.
+ No class has access to information/behaviors they shouldn't know about.
+I combined my key/shift generating methods into my Cryption class because I didn't have any other classes that needed access to those methods.

 ## Ruby Conventions and Mechanics
 **Above Expectations**

-Classes, methods, and variables are well named so that they clearly communicate their purpose.
-Code is all properly indented and syntax is consistent.
-No methods are longer than 10 lines long.
-Most enumerables/data structures chosen are the most efficient tool for a given job, and students can speak as to why those enumerables/data structures were chosen.
+I named all classes, methods, and variables to clearly communicate their purpose.
+I used proper indentation and syntax is consistent throughout.
+All methods are shorter than 10 lines and no line is more than 80 characters.
+Most enumerables/data structures are the most efficient.
+A hash was used to create the shifts and easily call the values based on the index of the shift within the hash.

 ## Test Driven Development
-**Above Expectations**
+**Above/Meets Expectations**

-I used stubs in my enigma class spec to test the random generation of keys.
+I used stubs in my enigma class spec to test the random generation of keys and date.
+Additional testing was done to test the class of the date to ensure 100% test coverage.
+Testing is implemented to ensure all characters not included in the array do not change or break the code.
+Tests are performed to ensure capitalized letters are downcased.
 Every method is tested and coverage metrics shows 100% coverage.
+I added tests to my cryption spec to test the attributes after I had already finished.
+All other tests were written before code.